What is a commercial bridging loan?

 They are used when funding is needed to secure a commercial property, often in situations where a commercial mortgage wouldn’t be appropriate.
 This is usually either related to how quickly the funds are needed, or because a commercial mortgage wouldn’t be available in current circumstances.

-The main reasons for taking a commercial bridge loan are buying at auction, in other conditions where completion must take place quickly, or where refurbishment works will be undertaken on the property.
+The main reasons for taking commercial bridging loans are buying at auction, in other conditions where completion must take place quickly, or where refurbishment works will be undertaken on the property.
 Other reasons include funding a property while it is sold, funding for new businesses and using a bridging loan to repay adverse credit prior to a term loan being taken.

 Key product features